RK Euro Swords Triple Sword Testing and Review

 If the weld is done well, this is not a problem - however, being production swords - the weld was not consistent and even though initial hard tests had not discovered any lemons, they were out there.

-The three swords that I will be reviewing here: Model 7, a Longsword, Model 8 a Viking sword and Model 9, a single handed arming sword..
+Over time, it seems that they have ironed out most of these early issues, and here I had the pleasure of testing three of these 'improved' Euro swords myself: Model 7, a Longsword, Model 8 a Viking sword and Model 9, a single handed arming sword..

 The Second Generation